dmitriz/promises-spec/README.md

 #### [The Pointed Functor spec](https://stackoverflow.com/a/41816326/1614973)

-The present spec for `of` as proposed satisfies the Pointed Functor spec:
+The pair `(map, of)` as proposed satisfies the Pointed Functor spec:
 ```js
 of(f(x)) == of(x).map(f)
 ```